Bible translations: New Testament

 The New Testament was written in Koine Greek reporting speech originally in Aramaic, Greek and Latin (see Language of the New Testament).

 The autographs, the Greek manuscripts written by the original authors or collators, have not survived.
 Scholars surmise the original Greek text from the manuscripts that do survive.

 Most variants among the manuscripts are minor, such as alternative spelling, alternative word order, the presence or absence of an optional definite article ("the"), and so on.
 Occasionally, a major variant happens when a portion of a text was missing or for other reasons.
 Examples of major variants are the endings of Mark, the Pericope Adulteræ, the Comma Johanneum, and the Western version of Acts.

 Early manuscripts of the Pauline epistles and other New Testament writings show no punctuation whatsoever.
 The punctuation was added later by other editors, according to their own understanding of the text.

 Four main textual traditions of the Greek New Testament have been theorized to allow grouping and analysis of manuscripts and changes: the Alexandrian text-type, the Byzantine text-type, the Western text-type and perhaps a largely lost Caesarean text-type, however many manuscripts are mixes of these.

 The discovery of older manuscripts which belong to the Alexandrian text-type, including the 4th-century Codex Vaticanus and Codex Sinaiticus, led scholars to revise their view about the original Greek text.
 Karl Lachmann based his critical edition of 1831 on manuscripts dating from the 4th century and earlier, to argue that the Textus Receptus must be corrected according to these earlier texts.

 There is also a long-standing tradition owing to Papias of Hierapolis (c.125) that the Gospel of Matthew was originally in Hebrew.
+Scholars have proposed various explanations : one theory is that Matthew himself produced a Semitic work and secondly a Greek recension; Josephus also claimed to write a translation of an Aramaic version of The Jewish War, though both the extant Gospel of Matthew and the War are not translations.
+Another is that others translated Matthew into Greek rather freely.
+Another is that Papias meant a Hebrew style of Greek.
 Eusebius (c.300) reports that Pantaenus went to India (c.
 200) and found them using a Gospel of St Matthew in Hebrew letters.
 Jerome also reports in his preface to St Matthew that it was originally composed "in Hebrew letters in Judea" not in Greek and that he saw and copied one from the Nazarene sect.
-The exact provenance, authorship, source languages and collation of the four Gospels is unknown but subject to much academic speculation and disputed methods.